 Taverns may deal social poker games through an exclusion in Wyoming Statute § 6-7-101 that allows “Any game, wager or transaction which is incidental to a bona fide social relationship, is participated in by natural persons only, and in which no person is participating, directly or indirectly, in professional gambling.”
 Raking a tavern poker game would make it illegal commercial gambling.

 Home poker games are permitting in Wyoming in the same way taverns may spread it.
 The games are legal if it is a legitimate social setting with no house advantage, including a rake or mandatory tip.

 Fantasy Sports in Wyoming

 Fantasy sports contests are presumably legal in Wyoming.
 This includes daily and season-long.
-All major fantasy sports companies accept players in the state.
-This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.
+All major fantasy sports companies accept players in the state including DraftKings, and FanDuel.